Do You Believe in Miracles? USA vs USSR and the Night Hockey Changed History

 That winter, the USA versus the USSR was something more than a simple hockey game.
 The U.S. played at home, at Lake Placid, and the crowd was there to support the American outsider against the invincible Soviets.
 It was the opportunity to write a moment of sports history and a patriotic narrative.

-Team USA emerged from the stage group as the surprise of the tournament, with a series of 4 victories and 1 draw.
-But the intimidation the Soviet team aroused during their walk to the semifinal, was impressive.
+Team USA emerged from the stage group as the surprise of the tournament, with a series of 4 victories and one draw.
+But the intimidation the Soviet team aroused during their walk to the semifinal was impressive.
 The USSR hadn’t lost an Olympic match since 1968.
 The Soviets were led by legendary players as Boris Mikhailov and Vladislav Tretiak (the best goalkeeper ever at the time).
 On the eve of the match, the New York Times commented that “only a miracle” could stop the Soviets from winning the gold.

 The first half started badly for the USA, but in the end, they were able to tie the game 2-2, thanks to an increasingly good performance by Jim Craig, the goaltender.
 The U.S. defense fell again, with the Soviets leading 3-2.
 But first Mark Johnson and then Mike Eruzione, the captain, scored two goals overturning the result, to 4-3 with ten minutes left.
 After the draw, Soviet coach Tikhonov replaced his legend, Tretiak, with a backup goalkeeper, which affected both teams’ psychology.
 In his words, “the biggest mistake of my career.”